zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### 3. Compile a hybrid FHE model for the LORA adapted PyTorch model

-Next, a hybrid FHE model must be compiled in order to convert the selected outsourced layers to use FHE.
-Other layers will be executed on the client side.
-The back-and-forth communication of encrypted activations and gradients may require significant bandwidth.
+Compile the hybrid FHE model to convert the selected outsourced layers to use FHE, while the rest will run on the client side.
+Note that the exchange of encrypted activations and gradients may require significant bandwidth.

 <!--pytest-codeblocks:cont-->